MoVe4BT/MoVe4BT.github.io/index.md

 ---
 layout: default
 ---

-**GrPAT** is a model checking tool for behavior trees.
-Which also support the modeling of timed behavior of behavior trees.
+**MoVe4BT** is a model checking tool for the modeling and verification of the BTs with timed behavior.
-It combines the graphical editor [Groot](https://github.com/BehaviorTree/Groot) and model checker Process Analysis Toolkit ([PAT](https://pat.comp.nus.edu.sg/?page_id=2611)).
+The modeling language we used is Timed CSP<sub>bt</sub>, which is the customized language.
-Users can utilize Groot to construct behavior trees and input corresponding specifications for verifying the behavior trees.
+The tool is constructed by combining the graphical editor [Groot](https://github.com/BehaviorTree/Groot) and the model checker Process Analysis Toolkit ([PAT](https://pat.comp.nus.edu.sg/?page_id=2611)).

-Here, PAT accepts  languages is Timed CSP<sub>bt</sub>.
-For more detailed information about this language, please refer to our paper.
+For more detailed information about it, please refer to our paper.
 * * *

 *   [**Introduction**](introduction)